 More information about the event can be found on the BUCS and EUSA websites.

 Please note that qualifiers will need to discuss funding with their athletic union/ sports department as this varies greatly between universities.
-BUCS does not allocate any direct funding towards University teams at EUSA events, and the full cost is to be paid by the competing University.
-This will include all travel costs, the participation fee (per person per day), the entry fee, provision of referees (where required), and so on.
-Further details regarding costs will be made available at a later date.
-The BSTF will offer administrative support to qualifying athletes and their universities.
-While the BSTF is not itself an athlete funding body we offer some guidance in accessing EUSA event and elite athlete funding schemes which may be available to you through your own university sports departments/ athletic unions.
+Neither the BSTF or BUCS funds university teams at EUSA events and the full cost is to be paid by the competing university (or directly by the participants at the institution’s discretion).
+The fees charged include the participation fee (per person per day, including accommodation, transport and meals), the event entry fee(s), provision of referees (where required), and other event costs.
+Fee levels vary year-to-year and by the hosting location, with details shared directly with qualifiers and any institution/ athlete nominated coaches by email shortly after the final qualification event.
+BSTF provides administrative support to qualifying athletes and their universities, and the composite team head of delegation.
+While the BSTF is not itself an athlete funding body we can offer guidance on accessing EUSA event and elite athlete funding schemes which may be available to you through your own university sports department/ athletic union.

 Please be aware that EUSA strictly require all participants, including any nominated coaches, must join the delegation in order to participate.
 This means, if a qualifying athlete would like their university coach to coach them at an EUSA competition, the coach must register via BSTF, pay the same inclusive EUSA event fees and abide by the same delegation rules.
 Therefore, it may be more somewhat expensive for a coach to participate in an EUSA competition than at some European G-1 events.
 Spectators have typically been allowed into competition spectator areas at EUSA events free of charge but are strictly prohibited from entering both the athletes’ village (including all accommodation, catering and recreation areas, and so on) and the competition areas at the event.